blanktphan/learning-journey/technical-skills/03-database/01-fundamental-database-concepts/03-database-system-architecture.md

 ## The ANSI-SPARC Three-Schema Architecture

-The **American National Standards Institute - Standards Planning and Requirements Committee (ANSI-SPARC)** developed this architectural model, which has become the most widely accepted standard for database system design.
+The American National Standards Institute - Standards Planning and Requirements Committee (ANSI-SPARC) developed this architectural model, which has become the most widely accepted standard for database system design.
 It consists of three distinct levels:

 ### 1. 👁️ External Level (View Level)

-**Definition:** The level closest to **end users**, representing individual or group-specific views of the database.
+Definition: The level closest to end users, representing individual or group-specific views of the database.
 Users see only the portion of data relevant to their work and responsibilities.
 A single database can support multiple external views simultaneously.

-**Key Characteristics:**
+Key Characteristics:
-- **User-specific perspectives** on the same underlying data
+- User-specific perspectives on the same underlying data
-- **Security boundaries** that hide sensitive information
+- Security boundaries that hide sensitive information
-- **Simplified interfaces** tailored to specific job functions
+- Simplified interfaces tailored to specific job functions
-- **Multiple views** can exist for the same database
+- Multiple views can exist for the same database

-**Real-World Examples:**
+Real-World Examples:

-**University Database System:**
+University Database System:
 ```
 Student View:
 - Personal information (name, ID, contact)